bharukarupesh11/zn-task/README.md

 #Steps to run the backend project with MySql:

-You can use the below commands to run the REST API code,
+You can use "nodemon app.js" OR "node app.js" command to run the backend code.
-	nodemon app.js    OR      node app.js

 	Note: You need to do following things in order to run the backend code successfully,
 		1. Create a schema in mysql with “products_listing_app” name.